6 Eye Exercises For Martial Arts

 Step 5: Continue down the list by doing the same.

-Step 6: If you’re getting a lot incorrect, then give yourself more time at glimpsing.
+Step 6: If you’re getting a lot incorrect, then give yourself more time to glimpse.
 Don’t overdo it.

 Step 7: Change the numbers so you don’t start using memory in the drill.